Foraging with Arizona Chefs for 'pure, wild flavor'

 As he turned his attention in those early years to running a food truck and several restaurants, plus honing his culinary mission to "tell the optimistic story of Americans through food," Wilder began relying on other foragers to save time.

-"It soon became clear that I could easily buy milled mesquite flour," he says, "and now I work with people from San Xavier Co-op Farm who harvest cholla buds and saguaro fruit.
-I also have a guy who occasionally shows up at my back door with a box full of chanterelles, boletus and lobster mushrooms."
+"It soon became clear that I could easily buy milled mesquite flour," he says, "and now I work with people from San Xavier Co-op Farm who harvest cholla buds and saguaro fruit."

 All four Arizona chefs are wary of encouraging others to plunder desert and forest for foraged ingredients.
 They agree that a few rules of thumb include: Take no more than 10 percent of whatever plant you harvest, leaving the rest for reseeding and animals, and tread lightly on the landscape.